ruoso/ai-musings/README.md

 The paper was “The artificial life roots of artificial intelligence” by Luc Steels.
 ### 2
 I now have the new evolution going and I will see where it takes us.
+## 2016-07-09
+### 1
+The evolution using the new method has resulted in a virtuous cycle.
+The behavior of the snakes is definitely analogous to that of an alive insect.
+### 2
+One important part of this process was changing two things:
+* The snakes all now spawn from the same point, forcing them to traverse the same journey as their predecessors.
+This removes the chance factor of a snake just happening to be spawned near food where others would be spawned farther away.
+This reduced the noise in the evolution  making the natural selection more precise in evaluating the “better fitted” DNA.
+* The size of the food piece was blown up to 10, making it easier for a snake to eat by getting close by.
+When I was starting with a small food, it was too large a gap to be achieved by chance, so the evolutionary process did not happen and the snakes would all get extinct, and prevent the evolution from happening.
+### 3
+Now I am slowly reducing the size of the food, 8 for now, and running the evolution again.
+My expectation is that by slowly reducing the food size we will select the snakes with better aim.
+I hope that we can get back to food of size 1 by the end of this process and still have the snakes successfully consuming all the food.